 The curriculum content will be individualized for students according to their occupational interests and needs.
-A program of study for each student will be selected from associate degree level courses offered by the College.
+A program of study for each student will be developed from any non-developmental level courses from approved curriculum programs of study offered by the College.

-Graduates will become more effective workers, better qualified for advancements within their field of employment, and become qualified for a wide range of entry-level employment opportunities.
+Graduates will become more effective workers, better qualified for advancements within their field of employment, and better qualified for a wide range of entry-level employment opportunities.

-All courses must be taken from approved associate of applied science (AAS), diploma or certificate programs.
+All courses included in the GOT must be taken from CVCC’s approved Associate of Applied Science (AAS), diploma or certificate programs.

-Degree programs must contain a minimum of 15 semester hours including at least one course from each of the following areas: humanities/fine arts, social/behavioral sciences, and natural sciences/mathematics.
-Degree programs must contain a minimum of 6 semester hours of communications.
-Diploma programs must contain a minimum of 6 semester hours of general education; 3 semester hours must be in communications.
+Associate Degree programs must contain a minimum of 15 semester hours of general education coursework.
+The general education hours must include a minimum of 6 semester hours in communications and at least one course from each of the following areas: humanities/fine arts, social/behavioral sciences, and natural sciences/mathematics.
+Diploma programs must contain a minimum of 6 semester hours of general education, 3 semester hours of which must be in communications.
 General education is optional in certificate programs.

 The total number of semester hour credit must include a minimum of 64 hours and a maximum of 76 hours.

 Please see the catalog for more information about the Associate in General Occupational Technology degree option.